-This is Stephen, our Samburu guide.
+This is Joseph, our Samburu guide.
 He is really kind and fun and knows lots about the bush.

 We learn about tracks, this is a fresh lion track.
 It has three pads at the back, and dogs have two, like hyenas.
 You can see if a track is fresh as the edges are sharp and nothing has gone over the top of it.